aws-samples/amazon-ivs-chime-web-demo/README.md

+# ⚠️ IMPORTANT ⚠️ This repository is no longer actively maintained and will be archived at the end of 2022

 # Amazon IVS + Chime demo

 A demo web application intended as an educational tool for demonstrating how to load and play Amazon IVS streams alongside the Amazon Chime SDK.